hashicorp/nomad/website/source/docs/jobspec/index.html.md

     [here](https://github.com/gorhill/cronexpr#implementation) for full
     documentation of supported cron specs and the predefined expressions.

-    * `prohibit_overlap` - `prohibit_overlap` can be set to true to enforce that
+    * <a id="prohibit_overlap">`prohibit_overlap`</a> - `prohibit_overlap` can
-    the periodic job doesn't spawn a new instance of the job if any of the previous jobs are still running.
+      be set to true to enforce that the periodic job doesn't spawn a new instance of the job if any of the previous jobs are still running.
 It is defaulted to false.

     An example `periodic` block: